 The National Lottery paid a lump sum to South African Show Jumping which will be used to finance show jumping timing equipment and for hosting Tri Nations and capacity building.
-The funds received are transferred to the National Lottery reserve and expenses are recognised directly against the reserve.
+The funds received and related expenses are transferred to the National Lottery reserve.

-1.13 Other income
+1.12 Other income